 - After your employer files the request for labor certification, DOL will ordinarily take four to six months to issue a decision.
 See the DOL's Processing Times information page.

 - After your employer submits a petition (Form I-140) to USCIS, the agency will likely take between three and 15 months to issue its decision.
 Waits of up to three years are not unheard of.
 You can check processing times at the relevant USCIS service center at the Check Case Processing Times page.
 Although the waits can sound alarming, a long wait might not actually make a difference in your case.
 Your place in line on the waiting list, which could itself be several years long, has already been secured based on the date your employer submitted the labor certification application for you (your priority date).

-- After USCIS issues its approval of the I-140 petition, check on what priority dates are becoming current by looking at the State Department's Visa Bulletin.
+- After USCIS issues its approval of the I-140 petition, you'll check on what priority dates are becoming current by looking at the State Department's Visa Bulletin.
 The date shown on the chart in your category (3rd preference) reflects the priority dates of people finally receiving visas.
-So, for instance, if you were to see a date of "01NOV20," you would know that people whose labor certifications were filed on or before November 1, 2020 were at last receiving visas.
+So, for instance, if you were to see a date of "01NOV21," you would know that people whose labor certifications were filed on or before November 1, 2021 were at last receiving visas.
 Counting forward from that date to your own priority date, you can get a rough idea of how much longer you might wait.

 - After your priority date has become current, the subsequent timeline depends on whether you'll be doing consular processing (from overseas) or adjustment of status (within the U.S.).
 With consular processing, you'll receive some forms to fill out, and then some weeks after returning them, you'll be called for a visa interview at your local U.S. consulate.
 With adjustment of status, you'll need to take the initiative and submit your own application, several months after which you'll be called in for your green card interview.